Hildebrand/neohub-rebooter/README.md

 ## Prerequisites

-- A recent version of NodeJS.
-It's recommended to use a Node version switcher like nvm.
+- A recent version of [NodeJS](https://nodejs.org).
+It's recommended to use a Node version switcher like [nvm](https://github.com/nvm-sh/nvm).
-- The script currently depends on the Pushover web+app solution to provide easy notification delivery.
+- The script currently depends on the [Pushover](http://pushover.net) web+app solution for easy push notification delivery.
 Specify the user and app token in the top config part of the script.

 ## Install instructions